Read this if you want to:

 We also recognise that resources are limited, paper checklists are time-consuming and external governance consultants can be costly.

 You now have an alternative.
-Our online Third Sector Governance Tool helps you and your board to complete a governance review quickly and easily.
+Our online Charity Governance Review Tool helps you and your board to complete a governance review quickly and easily.
 And you will produce your own SMART Report and Action Plan for a fraction of the cost of external support.
-It also saves time as you complete it online and without the need to write up your own report and actions.
+It also saves time as you complete it online without the need to write up your own report and actions.

 Watch our Governance Explainer Video and how you can improve your charity governance in 5 simple steps:

-Register for the Admor Third Sector Governance Tool and follow these 5 easy steps:
+Register for the Admor Charity Governance Review Tool and follow these 5 easy steps:

 Step 1: Organise a board or a sub-committee meeting (face to face or online)

-Step 2: At the meeting, share the Third Sector Governance Tool questionnaire screen and answer the questions in all seven sections
+Step 2: At the meeting, share the Charity Governance Review Tool questionnaire screen and answer the questions in all seven sections

 Step 3: Generate your Report and SMART Action Plan